Content delivery methods

 The SmartHub ASE does not function as a proxy for the Appspace Server.

-Refer to the Content Delivery Support section in the Supported Media Player Comparison article to view the devices that support SmartHub ASE.
+Refer to the Content Delivery Support section in the Media player support capability comparison article to view the devices that support SmartHub ASE.